Am I actually causing harm?

 WHAT IS CULTURAL APPROPRIATION?

 Cultural appropriation is when a dominant culture - white culture - begins to adopt ideas, clothing, rituals, etc, from a minority culture - without permission - and knowingly or unknowingly alters the original meaning behind something that is sacred to someone else, consequently, harming the minority culture in question.
-You should care about this.
+We should care about this.
 This is a really great, eloquent article that puts this idea in easy language, making it real and easy to understand.
 Please read it.
-You may be surprised at something you're doing that is unintentionally hurting another, and we can all learn and grow by bringing more awareness to this subject.
+Perhaps while reading it, we may each be surprised at something we're doing that is unintentionally hurting another, and we can all learn and grow by bringing more awareness to this subject.

 I watched some really great stand up by Michael Che - on Netflix! - and he made a joke that was really important: Brooklyn, New York, used to be his worst nightmare.
 But white women came in with the mindset, "This is mine's now," and white-washed it into something they wanted.
 It was no longer scary.
 He expressed just how powerful white women actually were, whether they really understood it or not, because they could swoop in anywhere and take things over... even while dancing at a bar and wanting a guy's hat.
 White girls just walk over and take it.
 "This is mine's now!"